This page was updated on 09 September 2022. To view changes, please see page updates

 The following animated video provides an overview on person centred reviews, including a detailed approach on how to structure a person centred review meeting.
-Many of the processes in this example video mirror the framework for practice and Family Led Decision Making (FLDM) including ‘We listen to the children’s, families’ and communities’ views and involve them in decision making and planning’ with a focus on participation and partnership.
+Many of the processes in this example video mirror the framework for practice and Aboriginal and Torres Strait Islander family-led decision making including ‘We listen to the children’s, families’ and communities’ views and involve them in decision making and planning’ with a focus on participation and partnership.

 The following video is a brief snapshot of a person centred review for a young boy with disability.

 For some parents with disability, the presence and actions of their safety and support network are integral in enhancing their ability to meet the safety and wellbeing needs of their children.
 A safety and support network is a team of family, friends, community members, carers and professionals who are willing to meet with the child or young person, the family and Child Safety and work together to keep the child or young person safe.
 Network members are not ‘add-ons’ to the casework but are integral to case planning and safety planning.
 In this integrated practice approach, network members are essential to enhancing safety as they keep in regular contact with the child or young person and their families, take specific actions when situations become fragile or dangerous, and listen and respond to the child or young person and their worries.

 An important difference between a safety and support network and a more general group of concerned people is that safety and support network members know the harms that have already been experienced and the worries and goals for the future.
 That is, they know the risk of future harm to the child or young person should nothing change in the family or if new issues emerge.
 The key premise for any safety and support network is that network members are:

 - willing to help

 - clear about what they must do to respond.